mmiranda222/.statsuite/content/configurations/de-customisation.md

     }
 }
 ```
 A very important aspect here above is about `projection` and `scale` entries.
 Both are linked to the api specification of the D3 library for map rendering.
 Detailed specifications of D3 projection mechanism are to be found [here](https://github.com/d3/d3-3.x-api-reference/blob/master/Geo-Projections.md).
 Keep in mind that `projection` stands for the specific D3 projection you want to use (e.g. `mercator` for `d3.geo.mercator`).<br>
 <br>

-**Last step** is to make sure that each area level of the map has its label properly put in the translation files.<br>
+**Last step** is to make sure that each area level of the map has its label properly put in the translation files.
 For the English example of the world map, it should look like:
 `dotstatsuite/data/<env>/configs/<tenant>/data-explorer/i18n/en.json`
 ```json